thingwave/ArrowheadCore-Translator-Fiware/documentation/Debian Packages/DEBIAN-INSTALL.md

 #### 4b.
 Build Arrowhead Debian Packages

+**NOTE:** To compile Arrowhead yourself, you should have both the JDK and Maven installed.
+Raspbian users should probably do this on their PC and then copy the files to their Raspberry Pi.

 To build the Debian packages yourself, start by cloning the repository:

 `git clone https://github.com/arrowhead-f/core-java.git -b develop`